Governance

 remains dedicated to effecting positive changes in all that he does.

-Te Hira holds a Law from the University of Waikato.
+Te Hira holds a Bachelor of Laws degree from the University of Waikato